avnrupatunga/My-NFT/README.md

 # Blockchain projects
-This solidity smart contract will walk you through the many different components of building, deploying, and selling a non-fungible contract on Ethereum's testnet that can be traded on OpenSea.
+This directory includes smart contracts which were deployed on public testnet Goerli